SmartTokenLabs/TokenScript/doc/design_paper.md

 We categorise tokens as payment tokens and deliverable tokens.
 ERC20 tokens bearing the hallmarks of *payment tokens* only fills one side of the market with tokens.
 They can't lift the market, as they merely compete with other payment-token - like Bitcoin or Ether - on the payment side.
 They represent a good, but they do not actually deliver.
 They are rather gift cards.

-During the speculative bubble of 2017, a power token ICO did not need to provide any explanation of how the tokens can be used.
+During the speculative bubble of 2017, an energy token ICO did not need to provide any explanation of how the tokens can be used.
 All speculators needed to know is that they represent for example a "stake in the future world of tokenised electricity".
 As long as the token can inspire investors with imagination, it's good enough for an ICO.
 There is no more functionality needed other than an ERC20 interface.

 Such a speculative token didn't depend on attestations - the proof of actual power production - nor did it need properties like where the energy is provided or for how long it is available.
 Instead of enabling a frictionless market, those tokens have just been a promise on enabling it, which has been sold as a gift card.
 By far most will never deliver.